DenizenScript/Denizen-For-Bukkit-Docs/CONTRIB_GUIDELINES.md

     commits.

 5. **Obey conventional dScript language syntax.** Do not use shorthands, keep variable names clean and concise, use quotes sparingly, and use commands and tags that will quickly accomplish the goal.
-Avoid overengineering overcomplication, or over-optimization of script.
+Avoid overengineering, overcomplication, or over-optimization of script.
 Remember that this is a *public text tutorial*.
 We should be encouraging proper script writing.
 The user can decide for themselves if they want to do black magic with their scripts.